 Complaints of sexual misconduct or interpersonal violence against employees or outside parties are processed in accordance with the university's Discrimination, Harassment and Retaliation Complaint Procedure, REG 4.25.02, and the Title IX Sexual Harassment Resolution Procedures, REG 04.25.08, and in conjunction with the university's regulation on Campus/Workplace Violence Prevention and Management, REG 04.05.02.
-Such complaints are investigated by the EOE.
-Employees may be placed on administrative leave or subjected to other interim corrective measures of a non-disciplinary nature until an investigation is concluded.
-Where allegations are substantiated, employees are subject to disciplinary action up to and including dismissal/discharge under the applicable employee procedures.
-For more information, contact the EOE and see http://policies.ncsu.edu/regulations/reg-04-25-02 or http://policies.ncsu.edu/regulations/reg-04-25-08.
+Such complaints are reviewed and investigated, where applicable, by the EOE.
+Employees may be placed on administrative leave or subjected to other interim measures of a non-disciplinary nature until an investigation is concluded.
+Where allegations are substantiated, employees may be subject to disciplinary action up to and including dismissal/discharge under the applicable employee procedures.
+For more information, contact the EOE and see http://policies.ncsu.edu/regulations/reg-04-25-08.